Cup-Of-JavaScript/javascript-aws/overview.md

 - 300 Edge locations
 - The cloud is spongy!
 Some things take awhile to propogate/activate.
 - Avoid using the root account as your "goto" account
-- Create at least three billing alarms:
+- ProTip: Create at least three billing alarms:
   - $1.00/day
   - $1.50/day
   - $2.00/day